webAI Delivery Delays

 So, unlike simpler binary classifications (“delivery problem YES/NO”), webAI outputs a continuous score at the company level.
 This makes it possible to distinguish between companies for which delivery problems are only a marginal issue and those that are acutely affected.
 Users of webAI data can thus easily determine for themselves how severely a company must be affected by supply bottlenecks for it to be relevant to them.

-As an example for the DACH region (Germany, Austria, Switzerland), it can be said that 40.4% of the companies examined have a Delivery Delay Intensity Score of greater than 0.0 and thus communicate the topic of delivery delays in some form on their websites or offer products that cannot be delivered.
+As an example for the DACH region (Germany, Austria, Switzerland), it can be said that 40.4% of the companies examined have a Delivery Delay Intensity Score of greater than 0.0 and thus communicate the topic of delivery delays in some form on their websites or offer products that cannot be delivered (data collected in Q4 2022).
 The average Intensity Score of these companies is 0.39, with half of the companies having a score greater than 0.22.
 The maximum score achieved is 6.60, with 8.45% of companies achieving a score of 1.0 or higher.

 Interested in our data?